Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/Technial_note.rst

     - Individual scripts were developed for each council to cater to the unique formats of the datasets provided.
     - GWL data, alongside metadata, were ingested from two primary sources: direct council submissions and the Tethys platform, accessed via a Python API call.
     - Preliminary cleaning involved standardising data formats, renaming columns for consistency, and excising superfluous columns.
-- Data Standardization and Transformation
+- Data Standardisation and Transformation
     - The data was processed to ensure the presence of both depth-to-water and elevation measurements.
 In instances where elevation data was absent, LiDAR data was utilised to ascertain site elevation.
     - Anomalies such as negative values or readings beyond expected ranges were meticulously examined and rectified.
 Erroneous NaN values were also purged from the dataset.
     - All spatial data were transformed into the NZGD 2000 Transverse Mercator projection and NZVD2016 vertical datum.